soundpress/RulesOfNYC/docs/c47/index.rst

       (B) receives compensation for a disability resulting from a line-of-duty injury or disease pursuant to Subchapter II or Subchapter IV of Chapter 11 of Part II of Title 38 of the United States Code, or receives a non-service-connected disability pension pursuant to Subchapter II of Chapter 15 of Part II of Title 38 of the United States Code.

    (3) HRA will determine a household's eligibility for renewal in the SEPS Program at the end of each year of the household's participation in the program, subject to the availability of funding.
-Before the start of each one-year renewal, HRA will recalculate the household's monthly program participant contribution and the monthly rent supplement amount pursuant to section 8-13 of this chapter.
-Except as provided in section 8-14 of this chapter, the monthly program participant contribution and monthly rent supplement will not change during the one-year renewal period, regardless of changes in household composition or income.
+Before the start of each one-year renewal, HRA will recalculate the household's monthly program participant contribution and the monthly rent supplement amount pursuant to 68 RCNY § 8-13.
+Except as provided in 68 RCNY § 8-14, the monthly program participant contribution and monthly rent supplement will not change during the one-year renewal period, regardless of changes in household composition or income.

    (4) HRA in its discretion may waive any of the requirements in paragraph (1) of this subdivision on a case-by-case basis where non-renewal is likely to result in the household's entry into shelter.
 HRA may also waive the requirement set forth in subparagraph (B) of paragraph (1) of this subdivision if the household's failure to meet the requirement was due to circumstances beyond its control.